Devlasso-io/java-fundamentals/projects/libraryManagementSystem/README.md

 # Library Management System

 A Java console application that simulates a library management system.
-This project will help you practice Object-Oriented Programming concepts, collections, file handling, and exception management.
+This project focuses on in-memory data management and file-based storage.

 ## Project Overview